Health and Wellbeing

 Our Health and Wellbeing section provides information on how the school is promoting healthy living and the contribution physical education makes to the health and wellbeing of all pupils.
 Alongside acquiring the essential skills of English and mathematics, the development of skills and knowledge in health and wellbeing sits at the very centre of all learners’ experiences at Starks Field.
 Online safety is also crucial in supporting pupils' emotional wellbeing.
 There are guides for parents and carers on how to help children keep safe while using the internet.
 Learning about mental health and wellbeing ensures that children and young people develop the knowledge, understanding and skills which they need now and in the future.

-At Starks Field Primary School we believe that embedding health and well-being across learning, whether this takes place within the school or other learning environments, at home or in the wider community is crucial to healthy development and lifestyles.
+At Starks Field Primary School we believe that embedding mental health and wellbeing across learning, whether this takes place within the school or other learning environments, at home or in the wider community, is crucial to healthy development and lifestyles.

 - Planning for choices and changes

 Please view the Enfield Community Handbook here